 Shape Optimization of FEA Models by Machine Learning-Based Surrogate Modeling

 Some FEA solvers feature an embedded optimizer with shape optimization capabilities that expect users to specify the allowable movement of nodes on the mesh.
-This approach has proven effective for small set of engineering problems but in most applications, during the optimization a mesh distortion occurs.
+This approach has proven effective for a small set of engineering problems but in most applications, during the optimization a mesh distortion occurs.

 There is an alternative to shape optimization that is not limited by mesh distortions.
 This presentation details the use of Gaussian process regression (GPR) to perform a simple shape optimization.
 While this presentation demonstrates a 2-parameter example, GPR is effective for shape optimization problems up to 10-parameters.